- 5: 45 pm

 Author's tip

-To get to the starting point of the tour "Bahnhof Wurzen", follow the Mulde cycle path to the "Dreibrücken" outdoor swimming pool.
+- To reach the starting point of the tour, "Wurzen Train Station," follow the Mulde Cycle Path to the "Dreibrücken" outdoor swimming pool.
+From there, the route to the train station is signposted.

 Nearby